Explore as a

 • improve equity and diversity within the SI&T system, in particular by creating opportunities for Māori, Pacific peoples and women who are excellent researchers and future leaders of research

-• reward and support a range of boundary-pushing research activities, including those that focus on generating impact from research.
+• reward and support a range of boundary-pushing research activities that build SI&T capability in areas of Government priority, including those that focus on generating economic impact from research.

 Description

-The Aotearoa New Zealand Tāwhia te Mana Research Fellowships consists of three schemes, targeted at early, mid- and established career researchers respectively.
+The Aotearoa New Zealand Tāwhia te Mana Research Fellowships consist of three schemes, targeted at early, mid- and established career researchers respectively.
 The three schemes are:

 The Māori terms in the fellowship names reference the Ministry of Business, Innovation and Employment’s values, which includes Tāwhia tō Mana (building and retaining your reputation) as part of enabling the aspiration to “Hīkina Whakatutuki - Grow Aotearoa New Zealand for all”.
 Tāwhia te Mana Fellowships contribute to building excellence in the SI&T sector.